Hawaiideveloper/Infastructure-as-Code-Sample_Env/README.md

 #### *Note: Please use the [dev_branch](https://github.com/Hawaiideveloper/Sample_Env/tree/dev_branch) if you are actively building with this document.
 As the dev_branch will have the nightly builds.
 The [main_branch](https://github.com/Hawaiideveloper/Sample_Env/tree/main) is the stable branch; but it will lack all current updates .*

-#### Why?
+#### Why create this?
-Because if we don't practice our complete disaster recovery skills they will get old and we will possibility need them to recover our life's work.
+Because if we don't have our IaC we will spend all of our time building and have no time to actually create products that our present and future customers want.
+I is good to practice our complete disaster recovery skills as well as enrich our CI/CD so our skills stay fresh and our environment is easy to operate.
+However environments will get old and we will possibility need them to recover our life's work.
 Not too mention people will probably make [human errors](https://en.wikipedia.org/wiki/Human_error#:~:text=Human%20error%20refers%20to%20something,system%20outside%20its%20acceptable%20limits%22.)
 Nothing is worse than getting a 2am call and having to perform a task while half asleep.

 #### What will this do?
 This will create a universal system that can be transported to other cloud providers using agonistic tools.
 It starts with AWS and will later integrate with other providers like: